ckswilliams/modOpenREM/docs/quick_start_linux.rst

     # Change secret key

-    # Leave the hash in place for now, but remove it and the space so DEBUG starts at the start of the line as soon as
+    # DEBUG mode: leave the hash in place for now, but remove it and the space so DEBUG
-    # something doesn't work.
-Put it back when you get it working again.
+    # is at the start of the line as soon as something doesn't work.
+Put it back
+    # when you get it working again.
     # DEBUG = True

     ALLOWED_HOSTS = [